Due Date

 Additional requirements include:

-You will need to submit documents showing the ownership history for they land on which your home is located with your application form.
-These documents may include:
+With your application, you must submit documents showing the ownership history for the land on which your home is located.

 Forms

-If you qualify, mail your Land Value Property Tax Assistance for Residential Property Application and supporting documents to your local office by March 1.
+If you qualify, mail your Land Value Property Tax Assistance for Residential Property Application and supporting documents to the local field office servicing the county where your property is located.

 We will review your application and send you a letter to let you know if you qualify.